benwiz/travelmap/README.md

 ## To Do

-- Style map (there is an [online wizard](https://mapstyle.withgoogle.com/) to do this)
+- Link to Google Maps legacy version
-  - Better markers
+- Link to Google Maps if no WebGL

 - Later
   - Google Timeline or Overland locations